peterschwarz/wasm32-wasip-exit-code-reproducer/README.md

 `std::process::ExitCode`.
 Each example may be executed on its own, compiled for the host platform.

+When compiled as a standard binary on the host system, the exit codes are returned as expected.
+When compiled with `wasm32-wasip1`, the use of `ExitCode` results in the exit code of `1`, regardless of the value provided to `ExitCode::from`.

 Note that the tool chain may be passed as an additional parameter to the `just` commands listed below.